alvanportfolio/ACE-Step/README.md

 ## 📝 Abstract

-We introduce ACE-Step, a novel open-source foundation model for music generation that overcomes key limitations of existing approaches and achieves state-of-the-art performance through a holistic architectural design.
-Current methods face inherent trade-offs between generation speed, musical coherence, and controllability.
-For instance, LLM-based models (e.g., Yue, SongGen) excel at lyric alignment but suffer from slow inference and structural artifacts.
-Diffusion models (e.g., DiffRhythm), on the other hand, enable faster synthesis but often lack long-range structural coherence.
+We introduce ACE-Step, a novel open-source foundation model for music generation that overcomes key limitations of existing approaches and achieves state-of-the-art performance through a holistic arch[...]

-ACE-Step bridges this gap by integrating diffusion-based generation with Sana’s Deep Compression AutoEncoder (DCAE) and a lightweight linear transformer.
-It further leverages MERT and m-hubert to align semantic representations (REPA) during training, enabling rapid convergence.
-As a result, our model synthesizes up to 4 minutes of music in just 20 seconds on an A100 GPU—15× faster than LLM-based baselines—while achieving superior musical coherence and lyric alignment across melody, harmony, and rhythm metrics.
-Moreover, ACE-Step preserves fine-grained acoustic details, enabling advanced control mechanisms such as voice cloning, lyric editing, remixing, and track generation (e.g., lyric2vocal, singing2accompaniment).
+ACE-Step bridges this gap by integrating diffusion-based generation with Sana's Deep Compression AutoEncoder (DCAE) and a lightweight linear transformer.
+It further leverages MERT and m-hubert to al[...]

-Rather than building yet another end-to-end text-to-music pipeline, our vision is to establish a foundation model for music AI: a fast, general-purpose, efficient yet flexible architecture that makes it easy to train sub-tasks on top of it.
-This paves the way for developing powerful tools that seamlessly integrate into the creative workflows of music artists, producers, and content creators.
-In short, we aim to build the Stable Diffusion moment for music.
+Rather than building yet another end-to-end text-to-music pipeline, our vision is to establish a foundation model for music AI: a fast, general-purpose, efficient yet flexible architecture that makes [...]

 ## 📢 News and Updates

 - 📃 2025.06.02: Released [ACE-Step Technical Report (PDF)](https://arxiv.org/abs/2506.00045).

 - 🎮 2025.05.14: Add `Stable Audio Open Small` sampler `pingpong`.
 Use SDE to achieve better music consistency and quality, including lyric alignment and style alignment.
-Use a better method to re-implement `Audio2Audio`
+Use a better method to re-i[...]

 - 🎤 2025.05.12: Release [RapMachine](https://huggingface.co/ACE-Step/ACE-Step-v1-chinese-rap-LoRA) and fix lora training issues
     - See [ZH_RAP_LORA.md](./ZH_RAP_LORA.md) for details.
 Audio Examples: https://ace-step.github.io/#RapMachine